 We may be compensated if you purchase through links on our website.
-Our Reviews Team is committed to delivering honest, objective, and independent reviews on home products and services.More
+Our team is committed to delivering honest, objective, and independent reviews on home products and services.More

-How to Clean Upholstery
+How To Clean Upholstery

 Read this guide on how to clean upholstery in your home in the most effective way.

-Author Icon By Brenda Woods Updated 02/24/2024
+Author Image Written by Brenda Woods Updated 11/12/2024

-Upholstery padding and fabric make furniture much more comfortable places to sit, but they can also make them more difficult to clean than finished wood or metal.
+Upholstery padding and fabric make furniture much more comfortable to sit on, but they can also make it more difficult to clean these pieces than finished wood or metal.
 However, spilling your drink on your sofa isn’t the end of the world.
 You can call in a professional cleaning service, or you can learn how to clean upholstery yourself.
+Here, we’ve gathered some helpful tips for keeping your upholstered furniture clean.

 Vacuum Regularly

 You can renew your furniture surprisingly well with nothing more than a vacuum cleaner with an upholstery attachment.
 In addition to regular weekly vacuuming, this should always be the first step of a deep clean to prevent working surface dirt any deeper into the fabric.
-Start at the top and work your way down to avoid having to go over the same area more than once.
-Don’t forget the back and sides—dust clings there, too.
-Whenever possible, travel with the nap of the fabric.

 Spot Treat Immediately

 Baby wipes are excellent tools for spot treatment, particularly on leather, cotton, and polyester upholstery.
-Always test first on an area of fabric that you can’t easily see, of course, but once you’re satisfied that they won’t damage the fabric, you can keep a pack of baby wipes on hand for spills.
+Always test first on an area of fabric that you can’t easily see, of course, but once you’re satisfied that they won’t damage the fabric, keep a pack of baby wipes on hand for spills.
 They work great on carpets, too.

 Match Your Cleaner to Your Fabric